hotsphink/sfink-tools/mozilla.md

     [extensions]
     evolve = ~/lib/hg/evolve/hgext3rd/evolve

 [2] "public" is the name of a mercurial phase.
-It means a changeset that has been pushed to mozilla-inbound or similar.
+It means a changeset that has been pushed to mozilla-central or similar.
 Stuff you're working on will ordinarily be in the "draft" phase until you push it. [↩](#a1)

-[3] `hg clone https://bitbucket.org/facebook/hg-experimental` somewhere, then activate it with
+[3] There is no [3] anymore.
+But it was: `hg clone https://bitbucket.org/facebook/hg-experimental` somewhere, then activate it with

     [extensions]
     chistedit = ~/lib/hg/hg-experimental/hgext3rd/chistedit.py